TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/3. Main Plot Analysis Module/Live Current Source Density/Functions/README.txt

 % case user wants to export them
 % 11.
 PlotAppearance: structure holding information about plot appearances
 % the user can select
+% 12.
+Data: main window data structure with all relevant data components
+% 13.
+EventData: vector with all event indices of the currently selected
+% event channel in the main window
+% 14.
+Samplefrequency: double, current sample frequency in Hz.
+Not from
+% Data.Info in case data was downsampled --> autodetection before this fct
+% is called which smaplerate is correct
+% 15.
+SelectedEventIndice: Indicie of the event channel that is currently
+% selected, out of all event channel (from cell array in Data.Info.EventChannelNames)
+% 16.
+PlotEvent: char from Main window, 'Events' to show that events are plotted and potentially part of the current data window being analysed
+% 17.
+DataType: char, either 'Preprocessed Data' or 'Raw Data' to analyse
+% for the raw or preprocessed GUI dataset

 % Output:
 % 1. currentClim: global clim - either unchanged from previous csd plot if